brunokoga/Montevideo/ultimateEquipment_dir/gear/clothing.md

 **Price** 8 gp; **Weight** 4 lbs.

 Covering your body from head to foot in light, airy cloth keeps you cooler than baring your skin to the sun.
 This outfit typically consists of a loose linen robe and either a turban or loose head covering and veil.
 The outfit provides a +2 bonus on Fortitude saves to resist warm or hot weather.
-This does not stack with any bonuses gained from the [Survival](skill_dir/survival#_survival skill.
+This does not stack with any bonuses gained from the [Survival](skill_dir/survival#_survival) skill.

 Ice Skates

 **Price** 1 gp; **Weight** 2 lbs.

 Each of these calf-high boots bears a vertical blade on the bottom, allowing you to travel swiftly on ice.
-Wearing ice skates allows you to move on ice at normal speed with a successful DC 5 [Acrobatics](skill_dir/acrobatics#_acrobatics) check (including running and charging, but your movement is reduced to half speed on all other terrain.
+Wearing ice skates allows you to move on ice at normal speed with a successful DC 5 [Acrobatics](skills/acrobatics#_acrobatics) check (including running and charging), but your movement is reduced to half speed on all other terrain.
 Donning or removing an ice skate is a full-round action.
-Skating with only one is possible, but the DC of the [Acrobatics](skill_dir/acrobatics#_acrobatics check rises to 15.
+Skating with only one is possible, but the DC of the [Acrobatics](skill_dir/acrobatics#_acrobatics) check rises to 15.

 Jewelry